From schema markup to rich results, this is your go-to guide on structured data.

 - How structured data works

-- How to add it to your website
+- How to add this data to your website

 After all, how many times have you stood in line to mail something, only to get to the counter and realize you wrote the address upside down, didn’t use enough stamps, or choose the wrong type of box?